Jiny Lan

 Jiny Lan (蓝镜 (Lan Jing); born 3 May 1970) is a German-based Chinese visual artist.
 Before emigrating to Germany in 1995, she graduated from the China Academy of Fine Arts (中国美术学院), in Hangzhou.
 Lan is one of the founding members of the “Bald Girls”, the first feminist art collective founded in China, which seeks to promote Chinese avant-garde feminist art internationally while similarly introducing internationally influential feminist artists to China.
 Her work primarily consists of paintings, performances, installations, multi-media forms, and films.
-In 2025, the state capital Düsseldorf will establish an art foundation named after the artist Jiny Lan.
+In 2025, Düsseldorf City Council approved the establishment of an art foundation named after her.

 Life

 Lan was born and raised in Xiuyan, Liaoning Province, China.
 At a young age she became interested in the fine arts, and from 1976 to 1986 she took painting classes at the cultural arts centre in Xiuyan, led by Liu Renjie.
 In 1984, Liu Renjie moved to teaching at the Lu Xun Academy of the Arts in Shenyang, however he and Lan have remained in close contact throughout her artistic career.
 From 29 August to 24 September 2006, Lan took part in the joint exhibition From 'Polar Region' to 'Tie Xi Qu – Exhibition of Contemporary Art in Northeast China (1985–2006) at the Guangdong Museum of Art in Guangzhou, China alongside Liu Renjie and other artists.

 From 1988 to 1991, after completing her secondary school education, Lan studied economics at Bohai University in Jinzhou, Liaoning Province.
 Following her graduating in 1991, Lan then attended the China Academy of Fine Arts in Hangzhou, Zheijiang Province (1991–1984).
 Because the pursuit of a second college degree is not state-funded in China, unlike the first, Lan earned a living throughout her studies by producing architectural, poster, and advertising paintings and designs.
 From 1994 till 1995, she also worked for the People's Daily in Beijing as an arts journalist.

 In 1995, Lan emigrated to Germany.
 During the emigration process, the customs and passport authorities incorrectly entered her name as “Jiny” instead of her given name “Jing” onto her documents.
 From that point on, “Jiny” became her legal first name.